kefahi/edraj/edraj.md

 +++
 ### Content <img src="images/contentMang.png" alt="Imagine yourself" width="20%" style="float: right; background:none; border:none; box-shadow:none;">
+* Owners can:
 	- Admin (Meta/privileges)
-- Create/update/delete,
+	- Create/update/delete
 	- Manage comments
 * Labels are used to qualify the content for better search and organization.
 * Content is also organized in arbitrary folder-structures, like regular file-systems and cloud-drives.
+* Future: Large content can be served in a torrent-like fashion.

 +++